zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

        in the additional section.

    9. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
+Follow CNAME if provided.
        1. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Zone Name*.